AnaisDenis/PMosquito/README.md

 A terminal (or command prompt) is a tool that allows you to interact with your computer by typing text commands.
 Unlike a graphical interface (where you click buttons), the terminal allows you to execute specific instructions, such as launching a Python script, installing libraries, or navigating through your project folders.

 **Windows**: Press Windows + R, type cmd, and then press Enter.
-You can also use PowerShell or Visual Studio Code's built-in terminal (View menu > Terminal).

 **macOS**: Open the Terminal application via Spotlight (Cmd + Space, then type "Terminal").